xdaichain/intern-beacon-chain/BlockRewardInGeth.md

 There is only one contract in GETH.
 It's [checkpointoracle](https://github.com/alien111/go-ethereum/tree/master/contracts/checkpointoracle).
 It has several view functions, they use just constant calls.
 And one non-constant function, but it returns only one bool variable, which is never retrieved in the code of GETH.
 Researching the code, I haven't found any functions, that could help to solve the problem so far.

+# Quick update 2

+Checked, what is done in [this commit](https://github.com/poanetwork/quorum/commit/0e922bd8412b2c2019624c82a2b129f5f580d8c2).
+It didn't work, no input parameters have been passed to the contract, just empty arrays.
+After fixing the code to be logically similar to OpenEthereum one, I tried to test it on a testnet of 2 nodes with 1 sealer-node.
+The contract's storage hash remains the same when the blocks keep sealing.
+Looking deeper, we can see, that the additional evm is created in the code and only the balances can be updated in this case.
+Now I'm struggling to fix it by copying the additional evm's state to the main one.